Remonstrance Process Instructions: New Course, New to IU Northwest Course, and Course Change Requests

-When a member of a department initiates a New Course or a Course Change document via CARMIn, the electronic document is automatically routed to the next person in the approval chain, who is either the Chair or the Director of the department.
+When a member of a department initiates a New Course or a Course Change document via CARMIn, the electronic document is automatically routed to the next person in the approval chain, who is either the chair or the director of the department.
 They can either approve the request or send it back—with comments—to the initiator.
-Once they approve a request, it is then routed to the Curriculum Committee of the College/School (if available), from there to the Deans of the respective academic units and then on to the Survey and Curriculum Committee for the campus.
+Once they approve a request, it is then routed to the college/school curriculum committee (if available), from there to the respective academic unit(s) dean, and then on to the Survey and Curriculum Committee for the campus.

-From the Campus Survey and Curriculum Committee, course requests are placed on a central university remonstrance list so that other units and compuses have an opportunity to review them for a 30-day remonstarnce period.
+From the Campus Survey and Curriculum Committee, course requests are placed on a central university remonstrance list so that other units and campuses have an opportunity to review them for a 30-day remonstrance period.

 On the first workday of each month from a centralized location, a remonstrance list will be distributed which includes all courses that have recently been submitted through CARMIn.
 The reason for sending out a remonstrance list is to inform faculty of proposed curricular changes and to give them the opportunity to voice concerns.

-Please direct all correspondence related to the filing and resolution of a remonstrance to Cynthia O'Dell (firstname.lastname@example.org).
+Please direct all correspondence related to the filing and resolution of a remonstrance to the Office of Academic Affairs at email@example.com.

 - School of Business and Economics (SOBE):

 - College of Health and Human Services (CHHS)

 - SOE Committee:

 - Initial (undergraduate) Committee

 - Advanced (graduate) Committee